 LVT 2012 rosé 2011 r 2011 wh Good, very drinkable rosés, some decent reds, and whites can be excellent, from very suitable draining soils

 LVT 2015 rosé 2014 r 2012 wh Son Nicolas, in his late 20s, is an oenologue.
 Gradual rise in quality, clear tasting Lirac rosé and punchy red Lirac Quatuor.
 The 2016 Lirac Magnolia white was a most pleasurable **** wine, while the Lirac Eglantine rosé is a full-bodied, table wine, around the ***(*) mark usually

-LVT 2015 r 2015 wh 2012 rosé Flourishing, very drinkable wines.
+LVT 2015 r 2016 wh 2012 rosé Flourishing, very drinkable wines.
 The lesser wines have caught up the main Baron Louis, which from 2010 has been made as Lirac, and are good value, also w.o.w., as in the case of the 2014 Lirac red.
 The Baron Louis is a wine that takes its time, is classically structured.
 Very good, light-touch whites as well, including a Côtes du Rhône, the Comtesse de Montaucon, that is composed of Clairette blanche and rose from 19th century vines: the 2016 of that was a classy, true ****(*) wine.
 By the mid-2010s, there is more Lirac and less Côtes du Rhône

 LVT 2015 rosé 2011 r 2008 wh Long-established, large estate at Lirac, the heart of the appellation.
 Bought by Henri de Lanzac in 1995.
 The good red Côtes du Rhône Clos de l`Hermitage comes from the vineyard near Avignon of Jean Alesi, the Formula 1 racing driver.
 The Tavel was good in 2014, and very good in 2015.

 LVT 2012 wh 2012 r 2015 rosé Modest fare

-LVT 2014 r 2014 wh 2012 rosé Competent wines from the very large Châteauneuf-du-Pape estate.
-A little mechanical at times, but the 2014 red and the 2015 reds were good **** wines, the latter full of gusto.
+LVT 2015 r 2014 wh 2012 rosé Competent wines from the very large Châteauneuf-du-Pape estate.
+A little mechanical at times, but both the 2014 red and the 2015 reds were good **** wines, the latter full of gusto.